 Creative Motive - Landscapes

-My concern for our environment and climate originated out of my recently found love of hiking and outdoorsmanship, which itself was a result of my photography.
+My concern for our environment and climate originated out of my recently found love of outdoorsmanship, which itself was a result of my photography.
 A majority of my work will be landscape-focused as a way to inspire (hopefully) my audience the same way that Mother Nature has inspired me.

 The reason I primarily create black and white photographs is because these images make sense to me.
 I feel that “normal” color can be distracting - it is too easy to miss the subtleties of a photograph if our minds are preoccupied with color.
 In many ways, I feel that black and white reveals more in a photograph than color ever could.
 And black and white allows me a greater latitude in experimentation to play with light and shadows to create interesting and perhaps bizarre things.